rotundasoftware/cartero/README.md

 #### ##cartero_dirname

 When your assets are processed, this Directive is replaced with the path of the directory in which it appears.
-It is similar in concept to the node.js global `__dirname`, but the path it evaluates to is relative to your applications "public" folder (i.e. the `publicDir` options).
+It is similar in concept to the node.js global `__dirname`, but the path it evaluates to is relative to your application's `publicDir`.

 ```javascript
 var myDirName = "##cartero_dirname";